marcperrinp/testbox2/README.md

 One of the recommended steps is to _Deploy to Production_.
 This will unlock the use of our [Forest CLI](https://www.npmjs.com/package/forest-cli) which lets you develop according to our recommended [Development Workflow]().

-### How to get started if your joining a team who uses Forest Admin
+### How to get started if you're joining a team who uses Forest Admin

 To develop on Forest Admin, you need to install [Forest CLI](https://www.npmjs.com/package/forest-cli):